WerDei/Biome-Replacer/README.md

 ## Features

-- **Easy Configuration:** Simple properties file with intuitive syntax
+- **Easy configuration:** Simple properties file with intuitive syntax
 - **Negligible performance impact:** Runs only once, and does not slow down the generation
-- **Tag Support:** Replace entire biome categories at once
+- **Tag support:** Replace entire biome categories at once
-- **Server-Side:** No client installation needed (unless you want to use it in singleplayer, of course!)
+- **Server-side:** No client installation needed (unless you want to use it in singleplayer, of course!)

 ### Experimental features
 These haven't been tested thoroughly yet, and can be changed or removed in future versions.